mgatc/libspanner/README.md

 # libspanner
-Algorithms related to geometric spanners, mostly built in CGAL at UNF
+Algorithms related to geometric bdps_experiment, mostly built in CGAL at UNF